-Executive Director of Foster & Banks Walk in Faith Foundation, Marriage and Family Therapist at Ferree’s Group Home, Applicant Advocate at the Pollination Project, and now Leader of the Youth Development Hub, Jamila Banks wears many hats, and is a moving force within the Los Angeles County Community.
-As a Motivator, Mentor, and Entrepreneur, she has a diverse background in the fields of Social Services, Education, and Mental Health, and has been an Environmental advocate, promoting awareness, responsibility, and accountability for the Earth for over 5 years.
+Executive Director of Foster & Banks Walk in Faith Foundation, Marriage and Family Therapist at Ferree’s Group Home, Applicant Advocate at the Pollination Project, and Leader of the Youth Development Hub, Jamila Banks wears many hats, and is a moving force within the Los Angeles County Community.
+As a Motivator, Mentor, and Entrepreneur, she has a diverse background in the fields of Social Services, Education, Community Organizing, and Mental Health, and has been an Environmental advocate, promoting awareness, responsibility, and accountability for the Earth for over 7 years.

 Jamila holds a B.A. degree in in Political Science from the University of Southern California (2004), and graduated from the Marriage and Family Therapy Graduate Program with her M.S., M.F.T. from the University of LaVerne (2011).
 Concurrently, Jamila has certificates from numerous workshops and seminars, as she consistently work to expand her knowledge.
-She is also a student member of the American Psychotherapy Association, and an Alumni of the U.S.C.
+She is also a student member of the American Psychotherapy Association, an Alumni of the U.S.C.
 Passing the Mantle Program (2010), and serves as a Board Member and Area II Representative for the Empowerment Congress Southeast Area Neighborhood Development Council(ECSEANDC).

 Growing up in South Central Los Angeles, in a single parent household, Jamila is no stranger to the violence, poverty, and lack that so many black and brown people face in lower income communities.
 By the age of 4, she was all too familiar with the pain of witnessing domestic violence, poverty, and by 16 had lived through the Los Angeles riots, and so much strife, including the near murder of her mother.
 Being a strong woman of Faith, and highly educated, her mother was determined to raise Jamila and her brother to be the best versions of themselves, no matter the environment they were in, and to always believe in themselves and to trust that they could overcome all odds and obstacles and achieve any goal.
 Her mother’s love, guidance, and encouragement, always kept Jamila on the right path, and is what continues to fuel and drive her today to purse her dreams of giving back to others in need.